CSUEB-CS401-02-SP25-Group-Project-1/parking-garage-system/design/Design_Document.md

 - `Success`: Indicates that the user's action was successfully completed (e.g., payment processed, ticket generated)
 - `Fail`: Indicates that the user's action could not be completed (e.g., garage full, invalid ticket ID)
 - `Request`: Requests a specific action from Server (meant for the GUIs)
-### ClientType Enum
-- `EmployeeGUI`
-- `CustomerGUI`
-- `Server`: While not a client by itself, the server is still able to send and recieve messages from other clients
 ### Server Class
 - Acts as the central controller of the system, receiving and processing all commands sent by the `CustomerGUI` and `EmployeeGUI`
 - Authenticates user input, delegates requests to the appropriate objects (e.g., `Customer`, `Employee`, `Garage`), and returns an appropriate `Message` in response